sminez/ar.jl/README.md

 ![Cayley Table for the Williamson Algebra](readme_icon.png)

-The code in this repository is a work to simulate the dynamics of the relativistic fluid theorised by Dr J.G.Williamson.
+The code in this repository is a work to calculate with and simulate the dynamics of the relativistic fluid theorised by [Dr J.G.Williamson](http://www.gla.ac.uk/schools/engineering/staff/johnwilliamson/).

 ## algebra